Fort Lemhi: Consequences of the visit from Brigham Young

 Brigham Young's visit to Fort Lemhi also came under federal scrutiny.
-The journey took Young outside of his jurisdiction as auperintendent of Indian Affairs for the Utah Territory.
+The journey took Young outside of his jurisdiction as superintendent of Indian Affairs for the Utah Territory.
 His visits with Native Americans of the Oregon Territory and the gifts he gave them violated federal law; Young later documented these items as gifts for Utah Indians.
 The visit also spawned rumors from Native American leaders and U.S. Indian agents that Mormons were supplying the Nez Perce, Walla Walla, Snakes, and Flatheads with weapons, inciting hostilities, and encouraging them to fight against the U.S. Government.
 Commissioner of Indian Affairs J. W. Denver reprimanded Young, writing, "you fitted out an expedition yourself, and conducted it northward, out of your superintendency, to give presents to Indians not under your control."
 This letter, along with 46 other files from the Office of Indian Affairs, was included in President Buchanan's report to Congress justifying his order to send troops into Utah.